My life got flipped, turned upside down

 - Averted with Will and Hillary: The latter just imagines some guy would fall for her if her parents split up, while in the former's imagination, he becomes a middle-aged player.

 - Geoffrey gets his own Imagine Spot in the scene, where he imagines that for some reason, if Vivian and Phil split up, he will become the master and Phil will become his butler.
-Whether that is a Bad Future or not depends on your point of view.

 - Bad Guys Play Pool: "Banks Shots" is dedicated to Will going to a pool hall and getting into debt with thugs, despite Phil's warnings.
 Phil has to show up to bail him out.
 It turns out Phil is a pool playing master.
 He warned Will to stay away because he knows how bad the pool bars get.